jaf7C7/dicegame/README.md

 and *association*, as well as how to incrementally design a solution to a problem using OOP and TDD.

+The code is my own, the instructor's code can be found [here](instructor_solution.md)

 ## Inheritance and Association